saytat/Notebooks/2016-01-18-project-ideas.md

 17. Connection with rehabilation of Parkinson's disease patient:
 "13.20 Justyna Maculewicz – Rhytmic walking interactions with auditory feedback
 18. Walking in forest or parks.
 A soundscape can be produced and geotagged.
 So Walker 1 creates a soundscape / soundmap and uploads it.
 When Walker 2 retraces the path - the soundscape becomes audible.
 19. Geolocation based conversation.
 Use Case: Participant A is in Lazieki.
 Reaches a bench when the app signals that a connection to Kolkata is availble.
 If the user agrees to connect, she is connected to Participant B in Dhakuriya Lake Kolkata sitting on a bench.
 They can talk in real time.
 Or text.
 Or the texts can be voice synthesized.
+The two benches form a portal of connection.

 Walking is an activity that plays an important part in our daily lives.
 In addition to being a natural means of transportation, walking is also characterized by the